 - completed language proficiency course for the language in question (minimum level B2)

-- evidence of course registration or a certificate of language proficiency must be submitted with the application
+- evidence of course registration or a certificate of language proficiency must be submitted with the application;

 N.B.
 Some of the partner universities in these countries offer a limited range of courses taught in English.
 Even if law students intend to take only law courses offered in English, they will still have to meet the language requirements stated above.
+No exceptions possible.

 Language courses and tests